 Create and deploy your own code which we host.

 This feature eliminates the need to build, run, and scale a game server.
 Game makers can create server-authoritative logic in C# inside the Unity editor.

 Support turn-based gameplay with seamless integration with rewards, matchmaking, and leaderboards without the need to build, run, and scale a game server.

-Messaging the game players can have a significant multiplier effect on engagement and revenue.
+Messaging systems allow the game to provide real-time updates based on server data.
 This is designed to broadcast communications (e.g. 1 to many).

 Allow player to complete pay transactions.

 Support in-app purchases (IAP) with server-side receipt validation and integrate with iOS, Google Play, Facebook Game Room & Web, Steam, Windows Store, Amazon, Samsung, & Huawei.